Juhgo/NameApp/README.md

 ## Task

 - Create name application.
-App should include user interface.
-Fulfill requirements.
+App should include user interface and fulfill the requirements below.
+Application should fetch the data from names.json file

-## Requirements | Done
+## Requirements

 - List names and amount, sort by most popular
 - List names in alphabetical order